kikiisong/Poppy_Fitbit/README.md

 ## Exercise App
 It can:
-- Send commands to a server if a button is clicked
+- Send commands to a server if a button is clicked.
+This is for remote control.
-- Send heartrate to a server
+- Send heartrate to a server.

 ## Nap App or Light Therapy App
 It can:
-- Set a timer with silent alarm
+- Set a timer with silent alarm.
-- Send time information to a server
+- Send time information to a server.
-- Send action status (Done = true) to a server
+- Send action status (Done = true) to a server.